jjaacckkyy63/TensorRT-baselines/README.md

 5. To verify accuracy (mAP) of the optimized TensorRT engines and make sure they do not degrade too much (due to reduced floating-point precision of 'FP16') from the original TensorFlow frozen inference graphs, you could prepare validation data and run 'eval_ssd.py'.
 Refer to [README_eval_ssd.md](README_eval_ssd.md) for details.

-   I compared mAP of the TensorRT engine and the original tensorflow model for both 'ssd_mobilenet_v1_coco' and 'ssd_mobilenet_v2_coco' using COCO 'val2017' data.
-The results were good.
-In both cases, mAP of the optimized TensorRT engine matched the original tensorflow model.
-The FPS (frames per second) numbers in the table were measured using 'trt_ssd_async.py' on my Jetson Nano DevKit with JetPack-4.3.

    | TensorRT engine         | mAP @<br>IoU=0.5:0.95 |  mAP @<br>IoU=0.5  |    FPS      |
    |:------------------------|:---------------------:|:------------------:|:-----------:|
    | mobilenet_v1 TF         |          0.232        |        0.351       |      --     |